 I wouldn’t be surprised if there’s some critical backlash about cultural homogenization due to VR ‘metaverse’ environments.
 I find it a bit depressing that Facebook is leading the VR social space charge, given how much it’s done to make the Internet a bland walled garden.
 Throw in the regular censorship and mediocrity that Facebook is known for, and you’ve got a digital version of the food court at the mall.
 You can make all humans in VR-space look the same, but they aren’t going to talk the same or have the same beliefs.
 Even if that could be pulled off, it sounds like a boring existence.

 An artist dreams of a castle.
 This is no mere scribbler of an artist - this is Superartist, who can make darn near anything.
 They make a drawing of the dream castle.
 They make a painting.
 They make a sculpture.
 They make a VR representation.
-They make a life-sized castle out of stone.
+They make a life-size castle out of stone.

 What is the “real” castle?
 (Anyone’s who’s read Plato might know where I’m going with this).
 It would seem our dreams are the limit.
 How closely will VR get to our dreams?
 Is there a fundamental limit to VR such that it cannot meet or exceed our dreams?